 People worldwide are experiencing the impacts of climate change, especially rising sea levels and extreme weather-related conditions.
 The Asia Pacific region is especially vulnerable to climate change, and governments and citizens have been working to reduce its effects.

 In line with the UN’s Sustainable Development Goal #13 (Climate Action – taking action to combat climate change and its impact), this year’s competition is looking for original data-driven ideas to monitor climate-related indicators, including: strengthening resilience and adaptive capacity to climate-related hazards and integrating measures into national policies, among others.

 Applicants will compete for 12 country prizes, three excellence prizes and one grand prize, with the total prize amount standing at USD 35,000*.

-The Big Ideas Competition for Climate Action is a collaboration between the National Information Society Agency (NIA), Korea Association for ICT Promotion (KAIT), the Ministry of Science and ICT (MSIT) of the Republic of Korea, the United Nations Development in Asia and the Pacific, United Nations Volunteers, and Pulse Lab Jakarta, with support from the Government of Australia.
+The Big Ideas Competition for Climate Action is a collaboration between the National Information Society Agency (NIA) and Korea Association for ICT Promotion (KAIT), the Ministry of Science and ICT, the National Information Society Agency (MSIT) of the Republic of Korea, the United Nations Development Programme Bangkok Regional Hub, United Nations Volunteers, and Pulse Lab Jakarta, with support from the Government of Australia.

-All applicants must complete an expression of interest form and submit the proposals in English using the proposal template through Easy Chair.
-Proposals submitted after 13 September will not be taken into consideration.
+Applications: All applicants must complete an expression of interest form and submit the proposals in English using the proposal template through Easy Chair.
+Proposals submitted after 7 September will not be taken into consideration.

 *The cash prize amount is subject to change due to currency fluctuations.